pvasek/kudu-wiki/Configurable-settings.md

 ### Load certificates in the Web App

+See [this post](https://azure.microsoft.com/en-us/blog/using-certificates-in-azure-websites-applications/) for details.
 First, the certs must be uploaded to the App Service Plan.
 Than App settings need to be set:

     WEBSITE_LOAD_CERTIFICATES=*